 Where does your institution stand with respect to national trends in international graduate student enrollment?
 Are other universities experiencing similar patterns, or is your university an outlier?
 This webinar provides an overview of the 2016 International Graduate Admissions survey results, and provide an opportunity for CGS members to share their questions and experiences.
 Click here to access the webinar recording and presentation slides.

 This webinar provides details to help you prepare a proposal to participate in Understanding PhD Career Pathways for Program Improvement, a CGS best practice project to increase the capacity of graduate schools to gather data on PhD career pathways and use them for program improvement, supported by The Andrew W. Mellon Foundation.
-A Request for Proposals (RFP) was issued in January 2017; letters of intent will be due February 15; and full proposals will be due May 1.
+A revised Request for Proposals (RFP) was issued in March 2017; please refresh your browser to ensure you are working from the most recent documents.
+Please note: This webinar occurred before the revised RFP was issued; contains some outdated material.
+Full proposals are due May 1.
 U.S. based, doctoral-granting CGS member institutions are eligible to submit a proposal.
 See presentation slides.

 A Behind the Scenes Look at Graduate Enrollment & Degrees